raviqqe/doc/pen-lang/compiler-optimization.md

 - It's faster to run imperative algorithms with destructive data structures in Rust.
   - Sometimes, codes get even shorter and more concise.
 - Iteration over recursion
-  - No tail call elimiation in Rust 😭
+  - No tail call elimination in Rust 😭

 ## Examples